conlonj25/jamesconlon-dot-dev/src/content/posts/tic-tac-toe.md

 ));
 ```

 Look how neat that is!
 They key bit here is `[...Array(9).keys()]`.
-This is a time-honoured javascript hack that acts as our equivalent of a range function in any other language. i.e. Create an array of 9 elements, get the keys of those elements (0, 1, 2, ...) and then spread operator those keys out into an array.
-This lets me nicely map out the same element 9 times using a single line of code.
+This is a time-honoured javascript hack that acts as our equivalent of a range function in any other language Basically, create an array of 9 elements, get the keys of those elements (0, 1, 2, ...) and then spread those keys out into an array.
+This lets me nicely map out the same element nine times using a single line of code.
 But... there's a catch!

 ![Board rendered incorrectly](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/jy86pu30rwgki2gkn8cl.png)

 Yep, that's not right!
 We have forgotten to add the row container.
 This means that instead of using my catchy one-liner from above we are going to have to perform an unholy combination of logic and layout.
 So we end up with the code below.
-It's a loop withing a loop.
+It's a loop within a loop, as specified.
 Three rows, three columns.
 It's definitely not as pretty, but pretty wasn't the challenge.

 ```javascript
 const boardLayout = [...Array(3).keys()].map((row) => (